awsdocs/elastic-beanstalk-samples/configuration-files/aws-provided/security-configuration/README.md

 ### https-singleinstance-securitygroup.config
 Modify your instance's security group to allow HTTPS traffic on port 443.
 Use in conjunction with `https-instancecert-<platform>.config` to support HTTPS connections in a single instance environment.

+### proxy-ratelimit-linux
+Configure Apache or Nginx to rate limit the amount of unique inbound connections per instance in that environment.

 ### rds-ssl-java.config
 Install SSL certificates for RDS database connections with JDBC.